sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 ## How to reproduce the experiments in our paper

+This repository combines code for multiple datasets and two different repositories.
+It is structured as the following:

+- `experiment_runner`: Contains code for the `experiment_runner` package.
+This is a small tool which we use to run multiple experiments in our computing environment.
+Basically, the `experiment_runner` accepts a list of experiments and runs these either on multiple machines or in a multi-threaded environment.
+All results are written to a `*.jsonl`.
+This code is sparsely documented.
+For a commented example please have a look at `experiments/kdd99/run.{cpp,py}`.
+- `include/`: Contains the `C++` implementation of all optimizers.
+You can find more documentation under `docs/html/index.html` including some examples how to use specific optimizers.
+- `tests/run.{py,cpp}`: Contains sample code for `C++` and `Python`
+- `DATASET/run.py`: Contains code to run the experiments on the specific DATASET.
+- `DATASET/init.sh`: Some datasets must be downloaded manually.
+In this case you can use the provided `init.sh` to do so.
+- `explore_results.ipynb`: A juypter notebook to plot the results of each experiment

+All experiments have been performed via the Python interface.
+Assuming that you followed the instructions above, simply navigate to the specific folder and execute the run file

+    cd experiments/kddcup99
+    ./run.py

 In the `experiments` folder you can find code which runs experiments on various dataset via the Python interface.
 You will probably need to download the data first which can be done using the `init.{sh,py}` scripts provided in each folder.
 Some notes on this:

 - `creditfraud` is hosted on kaggle, which requires the kaggle-api to be installed and configured with an API key.
 It might be easier to manually download this data-set from kaggle